 Do you have students that break down during tasks that require a bit of problem solving?
 Are they frustrated?
 Do they yell and scream of run out of the classroom?
 You need the learning pit.

 Teaching students to overcome challenges can be difficult when we live in a society that is all about getting things done quickly.
 We have technology, parents and constant distractions constantly telling students they can learn anything anytime with little or no effort.
 As a teacher, this is very challenging when students feel they’ve failed, get frustrated or give up right away.

 This was what was happening in our classroom.
 Students that could manage challenges were more successful overall because they kept working until they got it.
 It felt like it was a lack of effort, but it was much more than that.
 So we started investigating and researching best practices to help us teach students to become comfortable with being uncomfortable.

-You’ve likely heard of Carol Dweck’s work on Growth Mindset and while her work is definitely aligns with our goals, this article actually starts with Facebook.
+You’ve likely heard of Carol Dweck’s work on Growth Mindset and while her work is definitely aligns with our goals, this post actually starts with Facebook.
 Yup, a friend posted a video on Facebook and it led us on this journey.
-You can watch the video.

 It is based on the work of James Nottingham and you MUST visit his site.
 He discusses four main steps in the learning process.

 Concept: The material in which students are familiar but have not mastered.

 Conflict: Create an intentional cognitive conflict which will allow students to build a Growth Mindset.

 Construct: Teach students skills, tools and methods to overcome the challenge and thus master the concept.